wwsd/wwsd.github.io/_posts/2015-12-13-RaspberryPi-Docker-Cluster-Consul-Swarm.md

 ### Makefile usage

-First stick the SDCARD in use `dmesg` to ensure that it is `/dev/mmcblk0` you’ll see some lines like the following in the dmesg
+First stick the SDCARD in, then use `dmesg` to ensure that it is `/dev/mmcblk0` you’ll see some lines like the following in the dmesg

 ```
 [13943.322789] mmcblk0: mmc0:e624 SU16G 14.8 GiB